Donate

 Matching Gifts

-During the IPCC’s Giving Campaigns, donation-matching periods spark new interest and motivate potential donors to give, as they know that their gifts drive additional funding to the IPCC.
-A double or triple matching gift helps the IPCC to meet our fundraising campaign goals while giving positive exposure to the sponsor of the matching gift.
+During the IPCC’s Giving Campaigns, donation-matching periods spark new interest and motivate potential donors to give, as they know that their gifts drive additional funding.
+A double or triple matching gift helps us to meet our fundraising campaign goals while giving positive exposure to the sponsor of the matching gift.

 Matching Gifts ~ Employers

 Many employers sponsor matching gift programs in which they match the charitable contributions made by their employees.
 This can double or even triple the monetary value of an individual gift.
-The IPCC welcomes matching gifts as a generous and effective way to sustain our mission and core programs.
+We welcome matching gifts as a generous and effective way to sustain our mission and core programs.
 To find out if your company has a matching gift policy, please check with your Human Resources department.

 < back to the top